Russia travel advice

 If you hold a multiple-entry visa, you must fill out a new migration card every time you enter Russia.

-Loss of this card can result in fines, serious delays or imprisonment at the time of departure.
+Failure to present this card upon departure may result in fines, serious delays or imprisonment.

 Registration

-All foreign visitors must register their arrival within 72 hours of entering the country (excluding weekends and national holidays).
-If you have made accommodation arrangements with a hotel for your entire trip, the hotel will take care of registering your stay with the authorities.
+All foreign visitors staying for more than 7 days in Russia must register their arrival within 72 hours of entering the country (excluding weekends and national holidays).
+If you are staying at a hotel for your entire trip, the hotel will take care of registering your stay with the authorities.
+You should confirm with hotel staff that they registered your stay as soon as you arrive.

 Violation of the rules of migration registration may result in a fine.
 In some cases, visitors may face expulsion from Russia and a ban from re-entering of up to 5 years.